emberyvr/jsonapi-resources-demo/README.md

 At the moment, there are two decent options.
 You *could* use the master branch of *active_model_serializers* and set your adapter to the JsonApi adapter:

-    ActiveModel::Serializer.config.adapter = ActiveModel::Serializer::Adapter::JsonApi
+    ActiveModel::Serializer.config.adapter = :json_api

 If you're starting with a new project though, I'd defintely recommend you jump straight to using the [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) gem.
-It's a bit more "spec-complete" at the moment, plus it's written by some of the same folks that are working on the JSON API specification (mostly Dan Gebhardt, from the looks of it).
+It's a bit more "spec-complete" at the moment, plus it's written by some of the same folks that are working on the JSON API specification (mostly [Dan Gebhardt](https://twitter.com/dgeb), from the looks of it).

-## Rails Setup
+## Rails

 Let's start with a new Rails application: